shakacode/react_on_rails/README.md

 # React on Rails

-**Project Objective**: To provide an opinionated and optimal framework for integrating Ruby on Rails with modern JavaScript tooling and libraries, including [**Webpack**](http://webpack.github.io/), [**Babel**](https://babeljs.io/), [**React**](https://facebook.github.io/react/), [**Redux**](https://github.com/reactjs/redux), [**React-Router**](https://github.com/reactjs/react-router).
-This differs significantly from typical Rails architecture.
-When considering what goes into **react_on_rails**, we ask ourselves, is the functionality related to the intersection of using Rails and modern JavaScript?
-If so, then the functionality belongs right here.
-In other cases, we're releasing separate npm packages or Ruby gems.
-If you are interested in implementing React using traditional Rails architecture, see [react-rails](https://github.com/reactjs/react-rails).
+**Project Objective**: To provide an opinionated and optimal framework for integrating Ruby on Rails with React via the [**Webpacker**](https://github.com/rails/webpacker) gem.

 React on Rails integrates Facebook's [React](https://github.com/facebook/react) front-end framework with Rails.
 React v0.14.x and greater is supported, with server rendering.
 [Redux](https://github.com/reactjs/redux) and [React-Router](https://github.com/reactjs/react-redux) are supported as well, also with server rendering, using **execJS**.
-See the Rails on Maui [blog post](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/) that started it all!

 ## Table of Contents